-We are a leading global producer of industrial packaging products and services with operations in over 40 countries.
+We are a leading global producer of industrial packaging products and services with operations in over 35 countries.
 We offer a comprehensive line of rigid industrial packaging products, such as steel, fibre and plastic drums, rigid intermediate bulk containers, closure systems for industrial packaging products, transit protection products, water bottles and remanufactured and reconditioned industrial containers, and services, such as container life cycle management, filling, logistics, warehousing and other packaging services.
 We produce and sell containerboard, corrugated sheets, corrugated containers and other corrugated products to customers in North America in industries such as packaging, automotive, food and building products.
-We also produce and sell coated recycled paperboard and uncoated recycled paperboard, some of which we use to produce and sell industrial products (tubes and cores, construction products, protective packaging and adhesives).
-In addition, we also purchase and sell recycled fiber.
+We also produce and sell coated recycled paperboard and uncoated recycled paperboard, some of which we use to produce and sell industrial products (tubes and cores, construction products, and protective packaging).
+In addition, we also purchase and sell recycled fiber and produce and sell adhesives used in our paperboard products.
 We are a leading global producer of flexible intermediate bulk containers and related services.
 We sell timber to third parties from our timberland in the southeastern United States that we manage to maximize long-term value.
 In addition, we sell, from time to time, timberland and special use land, which consists of surplus land, higher and better use ("HBU") land and development land.
 Our customers range from Fortune 500 companies to medium and small-sized companies in a cross section of industries.